10 clever ways to make your virtual meetings more interesting and fun!

 • Our sticky notes actually look like real sticky notes and don’t just feel like a soulless rectangle!

-• You can write stickies in private and share them when you’re ready using our Private Writing feature!
+• You can write stickies in private and share them when you’re ready using our Private Writing feature.

-• Easily run an anonymous session with the Hide Identities feature!
+• Easily run an anonymous session with the Hide Identities feature.

-• Intuitively cluster ideas together with our dynamic Topic Tool!
+• Intuitively cluster ideas together with our dynamic Topic Tool.

-• Test out your laptop fans with everyone’s favourite: The Confetti Tool!
+• Test out your laptop fans with everyone’s favourite: The Confetti Tool.

 • Dig into what people are thinking with voting rounds and polls.

-There are so many more things we could mention, but maybe you should just go and see for your self?
+There are so many more features we could mention, but maybe you should just go and see for your self?
 And while you are in there, all of these tips in this article can be implemented in a Metro Retro board and adapted as needed.
 So what are you waiting for?

 Get started with Metro Retro